 Francesco Rampa, an Italian national, is Head of Programme at ECDPM.
 He heads the Sustainable Food Systems team of ECDPM’s Economic and Agricultural Transformation programme.

-With a background in economics and international trade (graduated in Economic and Social Sciences at Bocconi University and Master in Economics for Development at Oxford University), his expertise and publications are in the fields of trade policies and development, trade negotiations, aid for trade, political economy, innovation and food security.
+With a background in economics and international trade (graduated at Bocconi University and Master in Economics for Development at Oxford), his expertise and publications are in the fields of trade policies and development, political economy, innovation, food security and sustainable food systems.

 Head of Programme Sustainable Food Systems | Economic and Agricultural Transformation Programme